Reviewed by Cynthia

 Joseph (Euan Fistrovic Doidge) lit up the stage with his charming smile and broke the fourth wall, coming to life through the children’s imagination and eagerly began to tell his tale.

-stop action and songs featuring phenomenal voices from the cast supported by the wonderful underground orchestra.
+The talented ensemble served the audience with non-stop action and songs featuring phenomenal voices from the cast supported by the wonderful underground orchestra.
 The dance choreography (Joann M. Hunter) was bright and cheery, matching the vibrant set design and was an absolute joy to watch.
 It felt very reminiscent of Disney’s Aladdin and Mary Poppins where their shoes and costumes featured the origin and era the dance came from, a lovely touch.

 The Narrator proved to be a master of morphing into different characters with simple costume additions that transformed her appearance and physicality.
 Paulini delivered in spades with her vocal range and acting chops.
 Her playfulness in each role translated well with every scene and her multiple short appearances were a good deliberate choice to avoid disruption and distraction from the plot that was unfolding before us.